Compilation

 Compilation can be viewed as recursive process.
 At every recursive call, several things need to happen in correct order.
 Below we outline how the compilation proceeds.

-Step 1: preprocessing
+Step 1: Preprocessing

-The Bartiq's compilation engine makes several assumptions about the routine being compiled, which simplify its code
+'s compilation engine makes several assumptions about the routine being compiled, which simplify its code

-at the expense of flexibility.
-For instance, Bartiq assumes all port sizes are single parameters of size #port_name
+assumes all port sizes are single parameters of size #port_name

 .

-Another, very important assumption, is that there are no parameter links reaching deeper than one level of nesting.
+Another (very important) assumption is that there are no parameter links reaching deeper than one level of nesting.

-Writing a routine conforming to those requirements by hand is possible, but tedious.
-Instead, Bartiq allows for violation of some of its assumptions, and preprocesses the routine so that all the requirements are met.
+violation of some of its assumptions, and preprocesses the routine so that all the requirements are met.

 As an example, suppose some port in_0